-According to APRA, the above proposed changes are unlikely to materially impact capital allocations for ADIs.
-However, the key consideration for ADIs here is the operational readiness and cost considerations to fulfil this obligation.
-In particular for smaller ADIs and foreign bank branches who are also now required to apply the risk management requirements.
+According to APRA, the proposed changes are unlikely to materially impact capital allocations for ADIs.
+However, the key considerations for ADIs here are the operational readiness, the risk management implications and the technology capabilities required to fulfil the obligations.
+In particular for smaller ADIs who are also required to apply the risk management and reporting requirements of IRRBB.
+There are potentially 119 data points required to derive the maturity ladder for the sensitivity calculation.

 "IRRBB requirements will be applicable to all ADI's.
-Branches of foreign banks and smaller ADI's in particular may find the IRRBB requirements challenging to implement."
+Smaller ADI's in particular may find the IRRBB requirements challenging to implement."

-Subu Hebbar - RegCentric
+Thomas Verlaet - RegCentric